AI Glossary

 Chain-of-Thought (CoT)

-A prompting technique that encourages language models to show their step-by-step reasoning process, improving accuracy on complex problem-solving tasks
+A prompting technique that encourages language models to show their step-by-step reasoning process, improving accuracy on complex problem-solving tasks.

 promptingreasoningproblem-solving+2

-Classification
+Classification (CLF)

-Machine learning task that assigns data to predefined categories using supervised learning for spam detection, medical diagnosis, and image recognition
+Machine learning task that assigns data to predefined categories using supervised learning for spam detection, medical diagnosis, and image recognition.

 supervised learningmachine learningcategorization+1